Icex0/OpenFirebase/README.md

 #### Default Wordlists and Payloads

-OpenFirebase includes built-in wordlists and payloads in the repository.
-These files must be explicitly specified in command line arguments:
+OpenFirebase includes a built-in firestore collection wordlist and example payloads for write testing.
+These files must be explicitly specified in command line arguments.
+Feel free to use your own:
 - Use `--fuzz-collections openfirebase/wordlist/firestore-collections.txt` for collection fuzzing
 - Use `--write-rtdb-file openfirebase/payloads/openfirebase.json` for RTDB write testing
 - Use `--write-storage-file openfirebase/payloads/openfirebase_storage_write_check.txt` for storage write testing